 If your child is surly to everyone, they're clearly having a hard time.
-Children are not immune to the fear infecting our entire society, even
+Children are not immune to the fear infecting our entire society, even if

-and make it easier to get along with each other.
+easier to get along with each other.

 - Roughhousing reduces the stress hormones circulating in the body and should be on your daily schedule.
 Since roughhousing and laughter also increase

 bonding hormones, find ways for your kids to laugh as they're physically active together.

 - Talk to your child about their feelings about the virus pandemic.
 Expressing fears,

 even unreasonable ones, to a caring witness has a way of making them more manageable.
 And when we allow ourselves to feel and acknowledge our big